 If there is any light you should be attentive of it is the low coolant light for sure.
-Though, when the light comes on there is no immediate danger that would require you to abandon your vehicle, but stopping your car is heavily recommended.
+When the light comes on there may be no immediate danger that would require you to abandon your vehicle, but stopping your car is heavily recommended.
 Continually driving with a low coolant light on could cause severe damage to the internals of the engine.

 What Is the Importance of the Engine Coolant?

-Before providing you with the reason for your low coolant light to illuminate, it is important to understand exactly what engine coolant is and the importance of keeping it filled in your vehicle.
+Before addressing the reasons for your low coolant light to illuminate, it is important to understand exactly what engine coolant is and the importance of keeping it filled in your vehicle.

 When vehicles are actively operating, they tend to create a large amount of energy by burning up the gas in the fuel tank.
 This energy is divided between allowing the vehicle to accelerate forward and the remainder of the energy is converted to heat.
 This heat is either expelled through the exhaust while some remains inside the engine block.

 Since so much heat is dispersed when operating car engines, they require a way of cooling down, or else the internal engines will melt from the inside out.
 This is where the engine coolant, a water-based solution, comes in handy to absorb the heat from the engine.
 Since the engine coolant becomes hot, it is transferred to a radiator located at the front of the vehicle.
 This transfer will allow the coolant to sit stationary inside of the radiator in front of the outward facing vents to be cooled by the air as you drive your vehicle.

 Because the composition of engine coolant is comprised of water and antifreeze you will notice its bright colors.
 Manufacturers purposely make the coolant vibrant colors so there is no confusing a leak, as coolant is an important component to maintain a healthy engine.

 What Causes Low Coolant Light to Come On?